aprilyye/camelmicro-website/documents/design-plan.md

 [Plan your database queries.
 You may use natural language, pseudocode, or SQL.]

+Blogs:
+SELECT * FROM Blogs

+Applications:

+(queries for each form of application)
+SELECT*FROM applications
+SELECT * FROM applications WHERE application=='automotive'
+SELECT * FROM applications WHERE application=='wireless'
+SELECT * FROM applications WHERE application=='networking'
+SELECT * FROM applications WHERE application=='military'
+SELECT * FROM applications WHERE application=='computer'
+SELECT diagram_img FROM applications WHERE diagram_name='Audio and Infotainment System' SELECT diagram_img FROM applications WHERE diagram_name='Body Electronics' SELECT diagram_img FROM applications WHERE diagram_name='braking' SELECT diagram_img FROM applications WHERE diagram_name='door module'

 ## Milestone 2, Part V: Structure and Pseudocode

 ### Structure